 - Walk-off mats should be used at all entrances to absorb soil and moisture.
-Mats should be cleaned on a regular basis so they don't become sources of soiling themselves, especially during inclement weather.
+Mats should be cleaned on a regular basis so they don’t dampen or damage flooring, especially during inclement weather.

 - Move heavy furniture occasionally to avoid excessive pile crushing.

-- Vacuum carpets daily in both directions, as this will keep pile height to its fullness.
+- Vacuum carpets daily in both directions, as this will keep pile height to its fullest.

-- When cleaning spills from the carpet, blot the liquid with a white cloth and do not scrub.
+- When cleaning spills on the carpet, blot the liquid with a white cloth and do not scrub.
 Scrubbing will make the spill larger.

 - When spot cleaning, try using plain water first before using any chemicals.
-If using a chemical cleaner, first use it in an inconspicuous area like a closet to see if the cleaner will take out the color.
+If you are using a chemical cleaner, first use it in an unseen area like a closet to see if the cleaner will take out the color.

 - Most carpet warranties require professional hot water extraction cleaning to be performed every year or two.
-Contact Express Flooring for the particular guidelines about the specific product installed in your home.
+Contact us for the particular guidelines about the specific product installed in your home.

 - Manufacturer’s warranties on carpeting are void when carpeting is installed on stairs and landings.

 - Your new carpet flooring will shed or pill for 6-12 months.
-This is a normal occurrence in new carpeting and is NOT a defect.
+This is a normal occurrence in new carpeting, not a defect.
 These are excess fibers from the manufacturing process.
 Carpet manufacturers typically will not entertain any claims inside 12 months for issues of this nature.

 - Your carpeting is not indestructible.
 It can snag, tear, rip, and delaminate.
-Do not drag heavy furniture or items across.
-Always lift and place any furniture in your home.
+Do not drag heavy furniture or items across it.
+Instead, lift and place any furniture in your home.
 Do not expose any sharp or jagged objects to the carpeting.
 Do not allow excessive amounts of moisture to soak into your carpeting.
 All warranties exclude damage from pets and customer abuse/neglect.

 - Place a doormat outside the exterior entrance to collect excess moisture, sand, grit, and other potentially damaging substances from being tracked onto your laminate flooring.

-- Many laminate flooring products are "scratch resistant", but nothing is scratch proof.
-It is recommended to use felt floor protectors on chairs and other furniture.
+- Many laminate flooring products are “scratch resistant,” but nothing is scratch proof.
+It is recommended that you use felt floor protectors on chairs and other furniture.
 As a general rule, the heavier the item the wider the floor protector.

 - Do not drag furniture across laminate flooring.
 Always lift and place any items onto the floor.
-All warranties are void from damage from pets and/or customer abuse/neglect.
+All warranties are void from damage from pets and/or customer abuse or neglect.

 - Avoid sharp or pointed objects with concentrated weight such as high heels.